cartesi/docs/docs/cartesi-rollups/components.md

 After a challenge period is over, if there was no dispute, _S(N)_ is assumed final by the system.
 Otherwise, disputes will follow until the correct state claim represented by its output hash is enforced.
 The _settlement period_ displayed on the diagram above accounts for a _challenge period_, with or without disputes.

 To guarantee a minimum duration for each epoch, the rollups protocol also requires an _accumulation slot_.
 This is a minimal latency imposed on on-chain finalization to prevent frequent claims being sent to layer-1, for the sake of Ethereum fee cost-effectiveness.
-The rollup developer can configure a specific accumulation slot period for his application, to accommodate eventual specific requirements for balancing latency to finality and security.
+The rollup developer can configure a specific accumulation slot period for their application to accommodate eventual specific requirements for balancing latency to finality and security.

 ### Vouchers

 A _voucher_ is a combination of a target address and a payload in bytes.
 It is used by the off-chain machine to respond and interact with layer-1 smart contracts.
-When vouchers get executed they'll simply send a message to the target address with the payload as a parameter.
-Therefore, vouchers can be anything ranging from providing liquidity in a DeFi protocol to withdrawing funds from the [Portal](#portal).
+Upon execution, a voucher sends a message to the target address with the payload as a parameter.
+Vouchers can be used for anything, ranging from providing liquidity in a DeFi protocol to withdrawing funds from the [Portal](#portal).
 Vouchers can only be executed when the epoch in which they are contained is _finalized_, at which point a _validity proof_ will be available to ensure layer-1 smart contracts can trust its content.

 ### Notices